MatthewWid/Weather-This-Week/README.md

-# Weather This Week
+# ☀️ Weather This Week

-A small single-page-application (SPA) weather viewer using [React](https://reactjs.org/), bootstrapped with [Create-React-App](https://facebook.github.io/create-react-app/).
+A small single-page-application (SPA) weather viewer using [React](https://reactjs.org/), bootstrapped with [Create React App](https://facebook.github.io/create-react-app/).

 Automatically fetches your location and displays today's weather and a five-day forecast.
 Alternatively, search by city to receive up-to-date weather information about anywhere in the world.